Fresh Aire VI

-Fresh Aire VI is an album by Mannheim Steamroller, released in 1986.
-The music is inspired by Greek mythology.
-The album was the band's seventh album and first Fresh Aire album to appear on the Billboard album chart, reaching #155 in January 1987.
+Fresh Aire VI is Mannheim Steamroller's sixth album in the Fresh Aire series, and seventh overall.
+Fresh Aire VI was released in 1986, and is inspired by Greek mythology.
+It was Manheim Steamroller's second album to appear on the Billboard album chart, reaching #155 in January 1987.

+Tracks two through four comprise the "Rhodes Suite."
+Tracks seven through nine comprise the "Orpheus Suite."
+Track ten, "Sirens," consists of four different parts: "Crash and the Call", "The Dance", "The Singing Contest" & "Farewell."